zxy-ml84/MMGCL/README.md

 ## Update:
-We tend to submit this to the multi modal recommendation library shortly.
+We tend to submit this version to the multi modal recommendation library shortly.